ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 #### Data center
 {: #vc_orderinginstance-dc-location-edge}

-* For VMware NSX-T®, select the {{site.data.keyword.cloud_notm}} data center where the consolidated cluster is hosted.
+Select the {{site.data.keyword.cloud_notm}} data center where the consolidated cluster is hosted.
-* For VMware NSX-V, select the {{site.data.keyword.cloud_notm}} data center where the instance is hosted.

 #### Pod
 {: #vc_orderinginstance-dc-pod-edge}

 Select the {{site.data.keyword.cloud_notm}} data center pod where you want to deploy your resources.
-Keep the default pod selection if you do not have reasons to prefer a different pod.\
+Keep the default pod selection if you do not have reasons to prefer a different pod.

 ### Cluster name
 {: #vc_addingclusters-cluster-name-edge}

 By default, the cluster names are set to **_instance name_-edge**.

 You can also specify a new name for your clusters.
-The names must meet the requirements that are listed in [Initial cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cluster-name).
+The names must meet the requirements that are listed in [Cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-mngt-workload-cluster-settings).

 ### CPU model
 {: #vc_addingclusters-edge-cluster-cpu}